jccit/PebbleKit.ts/README.md

 This project adds a JS build step similar to what you would find in a modern web project, but with a focus on targeting the PebbleKit JS engine.
 Meaning you can use modern JS/TS features without worrying about compatability.

+Also provided are modern wrappers around PKJS functions, available under the PebbleTS namespace.

 ## How to use

 ### New project